biomedisa/biomedisa/README.md

 git pull
 ```

-If you have fully installed Biomedisa (including MySQL database), update the database.
+If you have installed the full version of Biomedisa (including MySQL database), you also need to update the database.
 ```
 python3 manage.py migrate
 ```

-If you have installed an [Apache Server](https://github.com/biomedisa/biomedisa/blob/master/README/APACHE_SERVER.md), restart the server.
+If you have installed an [Apache Server](https://github.com/biomedisa/biomedisa/blob/master/README/APACHE_SERVER.md), you need to restart the server.
 ```
 sudo service apache2 restart
 ```